elenamarinaki/javascript---advanced_concepts/02-js_foundation.md

   - We never remove them after we use them!
 So they constantly keep a place in the memory.
 - `setInterval()`
   - The objects inside are never to be picked by the garbage collector, unless we **clear the interval**!

+### Single Threaded 🧵

+- Only one set of instructions is running at a time!
+- It has only **one call stack**!
+- JavaScript is **synchronous**.
+This is a problem for long running tasks.
+- BUT!
+Most of the time, we never use the javascript engine alone.
+We have asynchronous code that helps ▶️ **_JAVASCRIPT RUNTIME_**